phfaist/bibolamazi/doc/devel-filter.rst

 Developing Custom filters
 -------------------------

 Writing filters is straightforward.
-An example is provided here: develfilterexample_.
+An example is provided here:
+:ref:`devel-filter-example`.
 Look inside the filters/ directory at the existing filters for further examples, e.g. ``arxiv.py``, ``duplicates.py`` or ``url.py``.
 They should be rather simple to understand.

 A filter can either act on individual entries (e.g. the ``arxiv.py`` filter), or on the whole database (e.g. `duplicates.py`).